cs1656-spring2017/2017-01.project-1.template/README.md

 ### Allowed Python Libraries
-You are allowed to use the following Python libraries:
+You are allowed to use the following Python libraries (although a fraction of these will actually be needed):
 ```
 argparse
 collections